NEW: "This has been a real tragedy," Raffaele Sollecito says

-Since Kercher's death, Knox and Sollecito have gone through a legal odyssey that led to a conviction in 2009 that was overturned, followed by a second conviction in January.
+Since Kercher’s death, Knox and Sollecito have gone through a legal odyssey that led to a conviction that was overturned, followed by a second conviction.

 Knox is now living in the United States.
 Sollecito lives in Italy.

-Another man, drifter and drug dealer Rudy Guede from the Ivory Coast, is serving 16 years for Kercher's murder.
+Another man, drifter and drug dealer Rudy Guede from the Ivory Coast is currently serving 16 years for Kercher’s murder.
 He was tried separately from Knox and Sollecito.

 He admitted having sex with the young British woman but said someone else killed her while he was in the bathroom.